-Prepare For Ice Fishing Season On Lake George
+Everything to Know for Ice Fishing Season on Lake George

 When Lake George freezes, you'll typically see many people out on the ice, and from a distance, it will look like they're just standing around.
 Well, they're not - they're ice fishing!
 Big lakes hold big fish, and sometimes the best way to catch them is through the ice.
 Here are some tips and information for your next fishing trip out on the ice.